Undergraduate Summer Research Scholarships

 To apply- take a look at the projects available below, then complete the application form.
 You will be asked to list, in order of preference, up to three projects you are interested in working on.
-Applications close September 12, 2014.
+Applications for summer 2014/15 projects are now closed.

 If you have any questions about our undergraduate summer research scholarships please contact Graduate Director- Dr. Melissa Hart

 Students interested in projects based at UNSW are encouraged to also apply through the UNSW Faculty of Science vacation scholarship scheme.